 Center to Advance Palliative Care Blogs Selected Among Best Palliative Care Blogs for 2016 by Healthline

-New York, NY (November 7, 2016) -- The Center to Advance Palliative Care is pleased to announce that Healthline has ranked its two blogs rank among the “Best Palliative Care Blogs” for 2016 – Palliative in Practice which reaches the medical community and Get Palliative for consumers.
+New York, NY (November 7, 2016) -- The Center to Advance Palliative Care is pleased to announce that Healthline has ranked its two blogs rank among the “Best Palliative Care Blogs” for 2016 – Palliative in Practice which reaches the medical community and Get Palliative which is written for patients and families.

 Healthline's editors selected this year’s winners based on their reach to educate, inspire and empower readers with frequent updates and high quality information.
 Healthline is a consumer health information site reaching 65 million monthly visitors.